An Integrated Quadratic Reconstruction for Finite Volume Schemes to Scalar Conservation Laws in Multiple Dimensions: Numerical Results

 On the other hand, the construction of initial time level yields

 and hence $\hat M^{0}\le\sup\limits_{\bx \in\Omega}{u(\bx,0)}$.
 Finally we conclude that

 Similarly we can verify the left-hand side of the inequality \eqref{eq:bpp}. \end{proof}

-\section{Numerical results}
+\section{Numerical Results}

 In this section we provide some numerical results to demonstrate the performance of the integrated quadratic reconstruction.
 The time step length is indicated by the CFL number listed in Table \ref{tab:sms} if not otherwise specified.
+The results are compared against the scaling limiter of Zhang \textit{et al.} \cite{Zhang2012} acting on the 2-exact reconstruction, which we refer to as the scaling quadratic reconstruction (SQR) in our context.